Zhangjiakou

-Since ancient times, Zhangjiakou has been a stronghold of military significance and vied for by multiple sides.
-Hence, Zhangjiakou is nicknamed the Northern Gate of Beijing.
+Since ancient times, Zhangjiakou has been a stronghold of military significance and vied for by multiple sides, hence it is nicknamed the Northern Gate of Beijing.
 Due to its strategic position on several important transport arteries, it is a critical node for travel between Hebei and Inner Mongolia and connecting northwest China, Mongolia, and Beijing.
-Dajingmen, an important gate and junction of the Great Wall of China is located here.
+Dajingmen, an important gate and junction of the Great Wall of China, is located here.

 In the south, Zhangjiakou is largely cultivated for agricultural use.
 In the north, Bashang is a part of the Mongolian plateau and dominated by grasslands.
 The forest coverage reaches 37%, earning Zhangjiakou the title of National Forest City.
 According to the Ministry of Environmental Protection, Zhangjiakou has the freshest air and the least PM 2.5 pollution of all Chinese cities north of the Yellow River.
 Zhangjiakou also possesses 4.6% of China's wind energy resources, and the city ranks second in solar energy use.
 Zhangjiakou was one of the host cities at the 2022 Winter Olympics.